 The chain brake, which is positioned in front of the right hand, is designed to stop the chain dead if it’s automatically activated, to protect against kickback.

+When using a chainsaw you should wear a safety helmet, ear defenders, chainsaw trousers, chainsaw gloves and safety boots.
 In the EU, all items of clothing containing chainsaw protective fabric carry a special chainsaw logo and will give the class of protection the clothing gives you.
 The class tells you the maximum chain speed the fabric is designed to stop.

 These look like construction hard hats and are designed to protect the user’s head from the force of impact from the bar and chain if kickback occurs, provided the chain brake has been activated and the chainsaw chain isn’t spinning.
 They won’t stop the path of the guide bar or the chain from cutting if it’s in motion.